BWibo/3dcitydb-mkdocs/docs/3dcitydb/metadata-module.md

 !!! tip
     The coordinate reference system can be changed at any time after setup using the database function `citydb_pkg.change_schema_srid`.
 However, **changing the values directly in the `DATABASE_SRS` table will have no impact on the geometries stored in the database**.
-Refer to the [database procedures section](../3dcitydb/db-functions.md) for more information.
+Refer to the [database functions section](../3dcitydb/db-functions.md) for more information.

 ## `ADE` table